WordPress/phpunit-test-runner/README.md

 ## Requirements

-To use the Runner, the following is required (testing WordPress 6.7-alpha):
+To use the Runner, the following is required to test WordPress version 6.6 or later:

 - Server / hosting (infrastructure) with the usual configuration you use
 - A database where you can test (tables will be created and destroyed several times)